Young girl looking in mirror

 Thankfully, she was “a good kid going through a hard time.”

-It took a leap of faith to know and trust that I was good enough and that she was good and secure enough to explore the path that lay before her.
+It took a leap of faith to know and trust that I was good enough and that she was good and secure enough to explore the path before her.

 Even though she was 16, Dr. Becky’s words hit home.
 And everything worked out precisely as it needed to.